doekman/awkcss/README.md

 ## Installation

-After downloading this repository, add the following to your `~/.profile` file (or your other favourite startup file):
+After downloading this repository, add the following to your `~/.profile` file¹ (the script needs to be _sourced_ because it is implemented as a shell function):

 	. awkcss.bash